SarvarKh/ofn-wiki/API-documentation.md

-This page describes Open Food Network's API (this page has been rebuilt in Sept 2019 as part of the issue #3001).
+This page describes Open Food Network's API.

-OFN API is no longer based on Spree's API and only includes OFN specific endpoints.

 ### API DOCUMENTATION
 We use swagger and json-api to document the OFN API.
 You can see the documentation here: